How do I find digital industry placements?

 Examples of organisations that offer digital industry placements

 Digital T Level-style industry placements have already been successful in many different organisations including:

 - Local authorities

-Examples include the London Borough of Hackney and Norfolk County Council (see the case studies below) and the Department for Education is working with the Local Government Association to promote industry placements, including in digital.
+Examples include the London Borough of Hackney and Norfolk County Council, and the Department for Education is working with the Local Government Association to promote industry placements, including in digital.

 - NHS trusts